Skeleton Key

 What it produces

-Executive one-pager — A single-page summary of the highest-signal findings from across all five analysts.
+One-Page Summary: A single-page summary of the highest-signal findings from across all five analysts.
 It's written for a director or executive who needs the key points in 4-6 minutes.
 Expect top-line claims, key statistics, and the most consequential findings, each backed by citations.

 Where to find it